From the College Board

 Gif Courtesy of Giphy.

 Garcia showed that there are biological constraints to conditioning.
-For example, internal body processes such as nausea 🤢are more readily conditioned to stimuli that are experienced internally, such as taste, which happens in the body, specifically in the mouth.
+For example, internal body processes such as nausea 🤢are more readily conditioned to stimuli experienced internally, such as taste, which happens in the body, specifically in the mouth.

 |Classical Conditioning||Operant Conditioning||Observational Learning||Unconditioned Stimulus|